Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 1. Introduction

-Python is a programming language favored by a wide range of users—from beginners to professionals—because of its flexibility and ease of use.
-However, Python’s characteristic “dynamic typing” can sometimes affect a program’s readability and maintainability.
-To address this, type hints (Type Hints) were introduced in Python 3.5 and later.
-Using type hints can improve code readability and quality and boost development efficiency.
-This article explains how to use Python’s “type hints” for “specifying argument types”, covering everything from the basics to practical applications.
+Python is a programming language supported by beginners to professionals for its flexibility and ease of use.
+However, Python’s characteristic of “dynamic typing” can sometimes affect program readability and maintainability.
+To address this, “type hints” were introduced in Python 3.5 and later.

-One feature of Python is “dynamic typing”, meaning variables and functions can work without explicitly specifying types.
-For example, code like the following runs without issue in Python.
+One feature of Python is “dynamic typing” where code operates without explicitly specifying variable or function types.
+For example, the following code runs without issue in Python:

 def add(a, b):